JOHNNYMACONNY/ybf-studio/docs/final_implementation_summary.md

 - `/ux-demo` - Complete UX system demonstration

 ### **Ready for Launch**:
-The AudioServiceApp is now ready for production deployment with:
+The YBF Studio is now ready for production deployment with:
 - Comprehensive testing and validation
 - Complete documentation and guides
 - Performance optimization and monitoring
 - Security audit and compliance
 - Professional support and maintenance procedures

-**🎵 AudioServiceApp UX Transformation: MISSION ACCOMPLISHED!** ✨
+**🎵 YBF Studio UX Transformation: MISSION ACCOMPLISHED!** ✨

 ---